davidmfinol/davidmfinol.github.io/gameci-1_intro.md

 [![Test, Build, and Deploy with GameCI](assets/img/cgs-workflow.png)](https://davidmfinol.website/assets/img/cgs-workflow.png)

 Nowadays, developers have many CI options.
 Unity Cloud Build, CircleCI, GitLab CI, and Jenkins are just a few examples.
-I chose [GitHub Actions](https://github.com/features/actions) because it is tightly integrated to the GitHub repo where I already keep my open-source project, and GitHub provides free CI minutes for open-source projects like mine.
+I chose [GitHub Actions](https://github.com/features/actions) because it is tightly integrated with the GitHub repository where I already keep my open-source project and GitHub provides free CI minutes for open-source projects.
-Plus, it makes this nice visualization graph.
+Plus, it makes this nice visual graph.

 ## Pieces of the Workflow